 When to visit Mexico City

-Spring brings the blooming of jacaranda trees, and if you’re lucky enough to visit in early November, you may be able to participate in the country’s Dia de los Muertos (Day of the Dead) celebrations (it’s on my bucket list!!).
+Spring brings the blooming of jacaranda trees – a gorgeous sight.
+And if you’re lucky enough to visit in early November, you may be able to participate in the country’s Dia de los Muertos (Day of the Dead) celebrations (it’s on my bucket list!).

 Where to stay in Mexico City

 Because this city is huge, it can be confusing figuring out where to stay in Mexico City.
-There are tonnes of hotels across the city or you can rent an Airbnb in Mexico City.
+Here are a few areas to consider.

 Centro Histórico